-How do home equity loans work?
-That’s a question you’re probably asking yourself if you need money for home improvements, sending a kid to college or consolidating high-interest credit card debt, for example.
-And, with home values rising in many markets around the country, a home equity loan could be a great way to access the cash value of your house to reach some of your financial goals.
+You might be asking yourself what home equity is and how a home equity loan works if you need money for home improvements, are sending a kid to college, paying down your own student loans, or consolidating high-interest credit card debt.
+With home values rising nationwide, a home equity loan can be a great way to access the cash value of your house to reach some of your financial goals.

 Because of the low interest rates on most home equity loans, borrowing against the equity in your home may be a good way to consolidate higher-interest debt, such as credit card debt.
 You can ditch the high APR in favor of a low monthly payment.
-However, make sure you have a plan in place to pay off the home equity loan and keep from acquiring more credit card debt.
+Just make sure you have a plan in place to pay off the home equity loan while monitoring credit card debt.

-A home equity loan can also allow you to borrow a substantial amount of money, usually much more than you can get in a personal loan.
-You can get the money as a lump sum payment if you take a traditional home equity loan, or you can choose a home equity line of credit and borrow exactly the amount you need.
+Another advantage of a home equity loan is that you can also typically qualify for much more than you can get in a personal loan.
+You can get the money as a lump sum payment if you take a traditional home equity loan, or you can choose a home equity line of credit and borrow the exact amount that you need.

-Interest paid on a home equity loan may be tax-deductible, provided you used the money to improve or renovate the home you borrowed against.
-According to the Tax Cuts and Jobs Act of 2017, homeowners are allowed to deduct the interest paid on a home equity loan up to $100,000, but only if the loan is used to improve or renovate the property that secures it.
-However, you can only deduct interest on mortgages up to $750,000, so if your home equity loan puts you above that limit, you may miss out on some of the tax benefits.
+Home equity loan tax benefits should also be considered when weighing the pros and cons of home equity loan.
+The great news is that interest paid on a home equity loan may be tax deductible.
+According to the Tax Cuts and Jobs Act of 2017, homeowners are allowed to deduct the interest paid on a home equity loan up to $100,000, but only if the loan is used to improve or renovate the property (your home) that secures it.
+However, you can only deduct interest on mortgages up to $750,000, so if your home equity loan puts you above that limit, you may miss out on some of the home equity loan tax benefits.